Spring Happenings in Minneapolis Northwest

 Eidem Homestead is a ten-acre living history farm that was restored to the period 1890 – 1910.
 Homesteaded over a century ago,…

-Part of the Elm Creek Park Reserve, Eastman Nature Center is nestled in the sugar maple floodplain forest of Rush Creek.
+Part of Elm Creek Park Reserve, Eastman Nature Center is nestled in the sugar maple floodplain forest of Rush Creek.
 Newly…

 The Brooklyn Park Community Activity Center provides a focal point and a gathering place for residents to participate in…